 - An EU producer or importer of articles A and B has to communicate and notify presence of X in article A and Y in article B

-- The EU producer of complex object C has to communicate and notify presence of Z in complex object C
+- The EU producer of complex object C has to notify presence of Z in complex object C

 - An EU importer of complex object C has to communicate and notify presence of X in article A, Y in article B and Z in complex object C

 New examples and scenarios illustrating how to determine the concentration of a SVHC (w/w) in articles